Home

 Summer break - details of Talking Plants and Outings will be listed here

-Sunday 21 September: Doors open 1.30pm; at 2.00pm: Dr Julian Sutton “Twelve Excellent Plants - Position, Provenance and Propagation“
+Sunday 21 September: Doors open 1.30pm; at 2.00pm: Dr Julian Sutton “Twelve Excellent Perennials - Position, Provenance and Propagation“

 owner Desirable Plants Nursery, Devon